A complete guide to using an AI agent with Confluence in 2026

 So, how does it actually work?
 Most AI agents today use a technology called Retrieval-Augmented Generation (RAG).
 Instead of just guessing or pulling from the public internet, the AI first scans your own Confluence pages to find the most relevant info.
 Then, it uses that specific material to put together a precise, helpful answer.

-Basically, it’s all about making your team’s shared knowledge easy to grab and use on the fly.
-This cuts down on the time everyone wastes searching for stuff and helps your teams solve problems much faster.
+Basically, it's all about making your team's shared knowledge easy to grab and use on the fly.
+For a deeper look at native search capabilities, check out Confluence search AI.
+This optimizes the time spent searching for stuff and helps your teams solve problems much faster.

 The 'built-in' approach: Using Atlassian Intelligence

-It’s worth mentioning that Confluence comes with its own native AI, which can be a perfectly fine starting point for some teams.
-Let’s take a look at what it can do and where it might leave you wanting more.
+It's worth mentioning that Confluence comes with its own native AI, which is a powerful starting point for many teams.
+Let’s take a look at what it can do and how you might expand on its features.

 What is Atlassian Intelligence?

 Atlassian Intelligence is a set of AI features built right into the Atlassian product family, including Confluence.
-These features are mostly designed to help people who are already working inside the platform.
+These features are designed to help people who are working inside the platform.

 Here’s a quick rundown of what it offers:

-While it’s handy for managing internal docs, Atlassian Intelligence runs into trouble when you look at the day-to-day needs of a modern support team.
+While it’s handy for managing internal docs, Atlassian Intelligence is primarily focused on the deep documentation within the Atlassian environment.
+For the day-to-day needs of a modern support team, you may want to complement these features with additional integrations.

 This video provides an introduction to the features of Atlassian Intelligence within Confluence Cloud.

-So while Atlassian Intelligence is a decent tool for internal work, support teams need an AI that can pull together all your company knowledge, no matter where it is.
+So while Atlassian Intelligence is a strong tool for internal work, many support teams choose to complement it with an AI that pulls together all company knowledge, no matter where it is.
+You can also extend Confluence's capabilities with the top Confluence apps available in the Atlassian marketplace.

 The 'build-your-own' approach: Custom development